Undergraduate Research Employment Program (UREP)

-The Undergraduate Research Experience Program (UREP) offers undergraduate students research experiences that will aid them in deciding on and obtaining opportunities in their chosen career paths.
+The Undergraduate Research Employment Program (UREP) offers undergraduate students research experiences that will aid them in deciding on and obtaining opportunities in their chosen career paths.

 Applicants to the UREP must meet the following eligibility requirements:

-- Be currently enrolled in a university or college and returning in the fall semester after UREP participation.
+- Have completed high school and be enrolled in a university or college and returning in the fall semester after UREP participation.